NikodemSan/Sage-Chess-Bot/README.md

 Score: 55%
 ```

-The anti-repeat rescue itself was rare and cheap relative to the total search workload, which was exactly what we wanted from it.
+The anti-repeat code only triggered occasionally and used a tiny fraction of the total search time, which was what we wanted.
+It was there to catch a specific failure mode rather than reshape the whole search.

 ---

 # Final Sage build

-The final Sage build is the last evolution of the same Stage3ER2 architecture rather than another neural redesign.
+The final submitted Sage was still based on Stage3ER2.
+We did not change the NN again.

-It still uses the exact Sage150 network and the same overall evaluator:
+It still used:

 ```text
 6,144 sparse king-bucketed features